nilanoemi25/CompSysProject/ReadMe.md

 5. Bring the 1001 card over the RFID reader and watch as it and the door turn green.
 6. Near the RFID reader is the motion sensor, hold ALT to activate the sensor.
 7. Notice the Raspberry PI turn green and real time data print in the terminal.

+## PacketTracer Version 2
+1. Download theproject_v2.pkt
+2. Run the file & make sure the RFID reader programme is running
+3. Bring the cards over the RFID reader and you will see the cardId printed in the terminal
+4. Download and run sensor_listener.py script on RasbPI.
+Now you will see the cardId from the RFID reader and additional data from PI be logged to a JSON script called udp_data.json
+5. Download and run udp_thingspeak_data_http.py from the HTTP Thingspeak folder and run it from the PI's terminal.
+6. Observe the data sent to Thingspeak platform and Blynk app.

 For Step 4:
 ![alt text](https://github.com/nilanoemi25/CompSysProject/blob/main/Miscellaneous/Img/packetTracer.PNG "For step 4") <br>